IvannaNouel-Ksquare/project1_simon/README.md

 ## Assignation

-Please use this format for your User Stories assignations

 | User Stories     | Ivanna Nouel | Junios Cabrera | Nathaly Marrufo | Gerardo Vazquez |
 | ---------------- | :---: | :---: | :---: | :---: |
 | As a user, I need to see an interface resembling the Simon Says game with 4 quadrants each with differents colors and they should be clickable, this needs to be perfectly centered and have enough space between each quadrant. |  X   |      |      |      |